 Kutaisi to Chiatura marshrutka

 The cheapest way to travel between Kutaisi and Chiatura is by marshrutka.
-Vans depart from Kutaisi’s Central Bus Station roughly every hour between 9am and 5pm.
-Tickets cost around 12 GEL per person.
+Vans depart from Kutaisi’s Central Bus Station roughly every hour between 7.20am and 4.30pm.
+Tickets cost 10 GEL per person.
 The journey takes around 2 hours with a short stop in Zestafoni on the way.

 To get to the bus station in Kutaisi, take city bus #1 from the Colchis Fountain.
 I recommend taking one of the first vans from Kutaisi to make the most of your day.
 When you get to Chiatura, the driver will let you out on the main street.
 Double check times locally at the bus station or at Tourism Info.